cesargasca/sales-channel-connector/architecture-diagrams.md

 9. **Technology Stack Layers** - Tech stack from frontend to database
 10. **Production Deployment** - Cloud deployment architecture

-Each diagram provides a different perspective on the system, helping you understand:
+Each diagram provides a different perspective on the system to help you understand how data flows, components are organized, services interact, the database structure, background jobs work, and production deployment.
-- How data flows through the application
-- How components are organized
-- How services interact
-- How the database is structured
-- How background jobs work
-- How to deploy to production

-You can use these diagrams as reference while developing or share them with team members to explain the architecture!